 Journalists in Pakistan under fire from many sides

-Bakhsheesh Elahi was waiting for the morning bus when a lone gunman on a motorcycle pulled up beside him and shot him dead.
-Rana Tanveer had just taken his family to safety after radical Islamists spray-painted death threats on his door, when a car smashed into his motorcycle and sped away.
+In this Monday, June 12, 2017 photo, Pakistani journalist Rana Tanveer rests at a hospital in Lahore, Pakistan.
+Tanveer had just taken his family to safety after radical Islamists spray painted death threats on his door when a car smashed into his motorcycle and sped away sending him to hospital.

 Comments